 Telecom Notice of Consultation CRTC 2020-367

-On November 2, 2020, the Commission imitated a proceeding to review elements of its regulatory framework for Northwestel.
+On November 2, 2020, the Commission initiated a proceeding to review elements of its regulatory framework for Northwestel.

 FMCC participated in the 2013 hearing (2012-669) and presented testimony from Indigenous Internet providers from the NWT and other Northern and remote Canadian regions.
 Since that time, there has been many changes in technology, and user demand and expectations.
 Despite this, FMCC’s 2013 recommendations are still relevant, these include: the need for regular monitoring of Quality of Service (QOS) by a third party monitor; a guarantee of Open Access to transport infrastructure that has built using public and subsidized funds; a review of Northwestel’s pricing for data including overage charges; a requirement that Northwestel hire and train people from the committees they serve for construction project and ongoing operations and maintenance; and CRTC should provide support for digital literacy.